lightning/bolts/08-transport.md

 backwards secrecy).

 Key rotation is performed for _each_ key (`sk` and `rk`) _individually_.
-A key is to be rotated after a party sends or decrypts 1000 messages with it.
+A key is to be rotated after a party encrypts or decrypts 1000 times with it (i.e. every 500 messages).
 This can be properly accounted for by rotating the key once the nonce dedicated to it exceeds 1000.